 If you want reliability - buy a Toyota.
 That's pretty much the best advice we can give to anyone looking at used cars.
 While the Auris may not be the most exciting of hatchbacks around, it's very unlikely to ever go wrong.
 For a £15k budget you can get a two-year old low mileage hybrid model - ideal for around town and lots of short journeys.

 We regard the Arona as one of the best small crossovers around - it's more comfortable, practical and stylish than the majority of its rivals.
-It's also cheaper than the equivalent T-Roc.
-Used examples are starting to filter onto the market, mainly 1.6 TDI models, although there is the odd 1.0 TSI around - much better for low mileages and no DPF to worry about.
+It's also cheaper than the equivalent T-Roc or T-Cross.
+We're recommend the excellent 1.0-litre TSI engine - it suits the car well and is ideal for city driving, with no diesel particulate filter to worry about.

 BMW 2 Series Active Tourer